9 Weird Ways To Know Someone Likes You More Than You Think

 2. Their Feet Are Always Pointed In Your Direction

 According to behavioral expert Vanessa Van Edwards in a piece for The Science of People, feet pointed towards you is often a strong sign of attraction, as people will usually orient their body towards the source of their desire.
+Even if they're not necessarily attracted to you, Van Edwards writes, they're very interested in what you're saying.

-3. The Find Excuses To Touch
+3. They Find Excuses To Touch

-According to social and personality psychologist Dr. Jeremy Nicholson in a piece for Psychology Today, when someone likes you'll they'll generally go out of their way to find excuses to touch you.
+According to social and personality psychologist Dr. Jeremy Nicholson in a piece for Psychology Today, when someone likes you they'll generally go out of their way to find excuses to touch you.
 Maybe they'll try to get you to play a game that involves touching hands, or will squeeze by you in a tight space in the office when they could have gone a different route.

 4. They Always Laugh At Your Jokes